55: No Such Thing As Samurai Nail Clippers

 So do you know how long they've been using it?

-On slippery water, no one knows why ice is slippery today, or no one knows why.
+On slippery water.
+No one knows why ice is slippery, do they?
+Or no one knows why.

 Like if you put your tongue in it, you stick to it, but also it's slippery, and that's just a weird thing to happen.

-Just on water being wetter, my dad uses scissors that are sharper than most scissors
+Um, just on water being wetter, my dad uses scissors that are sharper than most scissors.

-i'm starting to understand why you believe all this crap about yesis
+I'm starting to understand why you believe all this crap about Yetis.

 Your dad's been spinning you absurd lies since you were a child.